 ... @ 10/15, a VTPO posting revealed Baker’s a PC nerd — one of these guys who hot-rods motherboards with super solid state drives and fancy memory, or whatever it is they do.
 No wonder he’s so mendacious....

-23. Three or More Virtual Organ Manuals.
+23. Three or More Virtual Organ Keyboards.
 The Hauptwerk/Paramount 310 is supplied with three virtual manuals, which seems to many innocents out there (including me) to be superior to the free Mitz 216’s two.
-Other ever-ascending releases of the Paramount organs have reached a manual maximum of four!
+Other ever-ascending releases of the Paramount organs have reached a keyboard maximum of four!

-If you actually have three or more physical manuals, such virtual manuals are appropriately-functional and, hence, desirable.
+If you actually have three or more physical keyboards, such virtual manuals are appropriately-functional and, hence, desirable.

-24. Compared to the polyphone program, I know even less about the free soundfont editor Viena (single “n”), but it is recommended around and about and probably is better than the really obsolete and costly Cakewalk “Vienna” program.
+24. Compared to the polyphone program, I know even less about the free soundfont editor Viena (single “n”), but it is recommended around and about and probably is better than the really obsolete, costly, and probably non-existent Cakewalk “Vienna” program.
 I had some ignorant objections to it, but one thing it can do that polyphone apparently can’t is copy things from one SF2 font to another....

 jORGAN VS. MITZ